-There can be particular challenges and issues arising from internetmediated research (IMR).
+There can be particular challenges and issues arising from internet-mediated research (IMR).
 It is also recognised that the rapidly evolving nature of the internet requires researchers to continually reflect on the ethical implications for their projects.

-Some of the key issues to consider when undertaking internetmediated research are briefly described below.
+Some of the key issues to consider when undertaking internet-mediated research are briefly described below.

-challenging to obtain in online settings
+Informed Consent can be more challenging to obtain in online settings

-Informed Consent can be more Informed consent is one of the key concepts in traditional research ethics.
+Informed consent is one of the key concepts in traditional research ethics.
 In an online environment gaining informed consent can prove more challenging as many environments have a transient quality.
-Determining whether participants are able to give valid consent can be more difficult; for example are the participants underage or do they have the mental capacity to give consent?
+Determining whether participants are able to give valid consent can be more difficult; for example, are the participants underage or do they have the mental capacity to give consent?